 This agreement may be changed only during the annual enrollment period.
 However, should a qualifying event occur that causes a corresponding change in coverage, the agreement may be changed or revoked.

-A qualifying event is defined as one of the following: marriage, divorce, death of a spouse or dependent, birth or adoption of a child, change in employment of employee or spouse, change in spouse’s employer-provided benefit program, and child losing dependent status or reaching the age when he/she can no longer be covered by the plan.
+A qualifying event is defined as one of the following: marriage, divorce, death of a spouse or dependent, birth or adoption of a child, change in employment of employee or spouse, change in spouse’s employer-provided benefit program, and child reaching the age when he/she can no longer be covered by the plan.